 The Company occasionally provides goods and services to its customers under long-term, fixed-price contracts.
 The Company accounts for its revenue from fixed-price contracts using the percentage of completion method, which requires estimates to be made for contract costs and revenue.
 Contract costs include direct labour and direct costs for subconsultants, and other expenditures that are recoverable directly from clients.
 Progress on jobs is regularly reviewed by management and estimated costs to complete are revised based on the information available at the end of each reporting period.
 Contract cost estimates are based on various assumptions that can result in a change to contract profitability from one financial reporting period to another.
 Estimating total costs is subjective and requires management's best judgments based on the information available at that time.
 On an ongoing basis, estimated revenue is updated to reflect the amount of consideration the Company expects to be entitled to in exchange for providing goods and services.
-Losses on such contracts are accrued when the estimate of total costs indicates that a loss will be realized.
-Accruals are drawn down as loss contracts progress.
+Losses on such contracts are accrued when the estimate of recognized tevenue are included in current liabilities as deferred revenue.
+Contract progress.
 Contract billings received in excess of recognized revenue are included in current liabilities as deferred revenue.
 Contract progress in excess of billings made is recognized in current assets as unbilled revenue.